ViennaTools/ViennaHRLE/README.md

 ViennaHRLE is a header-only C++ library for storing sparse spatial data efficiently.
 In the worst case, traversing the whole data structure is achieved in O(N), where N is the number of data points stored in the structure.
 Random access is achieved in O(log(N)).

+IMPORTANT NOTE: ViennaHRLE is under heavy development and improved daily.
+If you do have suggestions or find bugs, please let us know!

 ## Support
 For help with getting started, have a look at the [Examples](https://github.com/viennahrle/viennahrle/tree/master/Examples).